Explore the Saints

 St. Eurosia

 St. Eurosia is a local saint of Jaca, a Spanish town in the Pyrenees.
-Devotion to St. Eurosia has always centered around Jaca, but spread into northern Italy during the Middle Ages.
+Devotion to St. Eurosia has always centered around Jaca, but it spread into Northern Italy during the Middle Ages.
 As the Italian painting of her to the left demonstrates, place has always played an important part of Eruosia’s images.

-Eurosia’s date of birth is unknown: different legends cite the date of death from anywhere from the early eighth century to the late ninth century.
+Eurosia’s date of birth is unknown.
+Different legends cite the date of death from anywhere from the early eighth century to the late ninth century.

 Eurosia’s cult developed at a time of great animosity in northern Spain towards the southern, Muslim half of Spain.
 Eurosia was believed to have been either a French or Bohemian princess who was promised in marriage to a nobleman from the south.

 Devotion to Eurosia grew when a shepherd discovered her relics in the eleventh century.
 As Jaca was a stop on the wildly popular Camino de Santiago, Eurosia grew in popularity, due to the steady stream of pilgrims visiting her relics.
 Perhaps it was due to pilgrims seeking spiritual healing or restoration that she became the patron intercessor of those experiencing demonic possession.
+Pope Leo XIII affirmed her cult in 1902.

 St. Eurosia, intercessor for those who suffer from demonic possession—pray for us!